 So, how do we effectively structure spaced repetition sessions?
 There are some straightforward tips to enhance your learning with this technique.
 But here’s the best part: you don’t need to stress over the details, because the last tip makes the rest almost unnecessary.

-• Just go digital.
+- Just go digital.
 Luckily, there’s no need to manually calculate the right portions of material and intervals between study sessions.
-Smart spaced repetition apps are available to do just that!
+A smart spaced repetition app will do do just that!
 They automate the scheduling of reviews based on how well you recall information, making the process efficient and tailored to your learning pace.

 They’re like the vinyl records of studying: a bit retro, a bit hipster, and a lot of work.
 There’s something oddly ceremonial about handwriting your notes, drawing little doodles, and then shuffling through them like a card shark at a Vegas casino.
 It’s all very tactile and cute, but let’s be real, it’s also like choosing a horse and buggy over a sports car.